Etskh/card-creator/README.md

 - ✓ create a new card creates a new row in the table
 - ✓ show existing fields on popup
 - ✓ save modified fields
-- make text size two buttons: once that increments by 10% and one that decreases by 10%

 ## MILESTONE 6